How to Flatten a List of Lists in Python

 In this output, you can see that there are significant differences between the fastest and slowest functions.
 If you run the script several times, then you’ll see that the functions flatten_concatenation(), flatten_extend(), and flatten_reduce_iconcat() are always fighting for first place.
 This behavior makes sense because these functions perform in-place mutation on an existing list object.

-Meanwhile, flatten_chain() is in a decent fourth place but still takes twice the time of the first three functions.
+Meanwhile, flatten_chain() is in a decent fourth place but still takes around three times as long as the first three functions.
 However, there’s nothing wrong with chain().
 The slow-down effect can come from the call to list(), which creates the final list by consuming the iterator that chain() returns.
-So, if you’re looking for a memory-efficient solution, then chain() is for you.
+If you’re looking for a memory-efficient solution, then chain() is for you.

 Similarly, flatten_comprehension() always occupies the fifth place, maybe because the list comprehension requires running two nested loops to get the list flattened.